 6. Explore Pureora Forest Park

 This huge park spans over 760 square kilometers (290 square miles) and is teeming with wildlife.
 Established in 1978 after pressure from anti-logging activists, it’s a majestic place to explore and marvel and the towering trees, including the giant totara, which reaches heights of over 60 meters (197 feet).
-There are several hiking and biking trails and there’s even a buried forest here, a consequence of the Taupo eruption (following the eruption of the Taupo crater in 186 BCE, a forest was completely buried under volcanic rock).
-You can also camp here for 10 NZD per night.
+There are several hiking and biking trails, and there’s even a buried forest here, a consequence of the Taupo eruption (following the eruption of the Taupo crater in 186 BCE, a forest was completely buried under volcanic rock).
+You can also camp here for a small fee.
 The park is about two hours away from Waitomo.
-Admission is free.

 7. Bike the Timber Trail